Ruban-07/Dart-Programming/readme.md

    ![devtools](devtools.png)

+#

 ## Exploring dart project files and packages :

 ![config](config.png)

+#

 ## Dart Package :

-The dart package is the main component of dart ecosystem, there is a place, where all dart developer were publish their dart packages called `pub.dev`.
+- The dart package is the main component of dart ecosystem, there is a place, where all dart developer were publish their dart packages called `pub.dev`.

-The main use of packages is to '**Retrieve data from an API**', '**Parse the JSON inside the APP**', and '**Store the data to a local Database**'.
+- The main use of packages is to '**Retrieve data from an API**', '**Parse the JSON inside the APP**', and '**Store the data to a local Database**'.

-We can also use already existing packages, each packages have an different features.
+- We can also use already existing packages, each packages have an different features.

+- Our dart project is a standalone dart package.

+#

 ### http Package :